Bourgeois, Louis Jean Baptiste

 THE HAGUE, NETHERLANDS, Peace Palace & Library Buildings, 1905.
 A two-stage international competition for this landmark complex was announced in 1905, and over 100 submissions were received, including a design prepared by L.J.B.
 Bourgeois.
 His proposal for an eight-sided building was passed over by the jury, and he was not among the 21 finalists who advanced to the second stage.
 However, he later adapted his design to a nine-sided building in 1920 and used this as the basis for his proposal for the new Bahai Temple in Illinois.
 The eventual winner of the 1905 competition was Louis M. Cordonnier (Cees de Jong & Erik Mattie, Architectural Competitions 1792-1949, 1994, 216-29, illus.)

 CHICAGO, ILLINOIS, The Chicago Tribune Tower, 1922.
 Bourgeois collaborated with two Chicago architects, Francis E. Dunlap and Charles L. Morgan, to prepare a design for this significant international architectural competition which elicited 263 entries from 23 countries.
 Their elaborate modern Gothic design was awarded with an Honorable Mention and was published in the folio of designs released the following year in 1923 (The International Competition for The New Administration Building for the Chicago Tribune 1922, pub.
 1923, illus.
 Plate 33, and list of competitors, p.
-67, 71).
+67, and p.
+71).
 The winner of the competition was Hood & Howells of New York City.